SupportOpinion

 Why Shopify Merchants Leave Chat Vendors That Hide Human Support

-TL;DR: A storefront AI tool is only as usable as the support behind it.
+Quick take: A storefront AI tool is only as usable as the support behind it.
 If a vendor makes it easy for your shoppers to get answers but hard for you to get help, your team will eventually stop trusting the product.
-Merchants should evaluate support quality before they install any AI app.
+Evaluate vendor support before you install any storefront AI app.

 There is a strange pattern in software right now: companies sell automation as a way to improve the customer experience, then use automation to make their own customers fight for support.